jarvarvarvis/stronghold-triangulation-script/README.md

 ### First eye

-You are prompted to enter 3 values in total:
+You are prompted to enter 4 values in total:
-- Your camera's yaw when looking in the direction of flight of the eye
 - The X component of the player's position when the eye is thrown
 - The Z component of the player's position when the eye is thrown
+- The X component of the eye's position after is has stopped moving
+- The Z component of the eye's position after is has stopped moving

 ### Move between eye throws

-After entering the values for the first eye throw, you are prompted to rotate left/right by 90°.
-The program will also print the exact yaw values for a 90°-left/-right rotation respectively.
+After entering the values for the first eye throw, you have to move somewhere else to get data for the second eye throw.

-Note that rotating by exactly 90° is not a requirement, just a good choice.
-Anything around that value probably works fine as well.

-You may now move forwards.
+Rotate ~90° left or right and start moving forward.
 Around >150 blocks should be enough distance to move, but you may travel a further distance to improve the accuracy.

+Be careful that the eye doesn't start tracking another stronghold, since that will mess up the results!

 ### Second eye

-When you've reached a good location to throw the second eye, you are again prompted to enter the following 3 values:
+When you've reached a good location to throw the second eye, you are again prompted to enter the following 4 values:
-- Your camera's yaw when looking in the direction of flight of the eye
 - The X component of the player's position when the eye is thrown
 - The Z component of the player's position when the eye is thrown
+- The X component of the eye's position after is has stopped moving
+- The Z component of the eye's position after is has stopped moving

 ### Output